HomeTools & UtilitiesWeather Apps for Android

 1. AccuWeather

 AccuWeather is the all-rounder most people reach for.
-Its MinuteCast feature tells you to the minute when rain will start and stop at your exact spot, which has saved us from a soaking more than once.
+Its MinuteCast feature tells you to the minute when rain will start and stop near your spot, which has saved us from a soaking more than once.
+One caveat worth knowing: that minute-by-minute precipitation is region-limited, covering the contiguous US, Canada, the UK, Ireland, Japan, and parts of Western Europe rather than everywhere on earth.
 The free version is generous, though ads clutter the screen until you upgrade.
 It suits anyone wanting reliable forecasts without fuss.
 We dig deeper in our AccuWeather hidden features guide.

 Read our full AccuWeather guide